robsoh09/spayment/README.md

 The front end is updated with the payment status for the client.

+4. Implementation & Outcome
 Based on this i have added more routes to the existing assignment code, this is by far, the fastest route to showcase a working payment process based on https://docs.stripe.com/payments/quickstart.
 As in an actual production system, there would be a database to store item purchase and payment Id records, i used a global variable to simulate this in the backend service to return payment status when a successful payment was conducted.

-The API used in this demo:
+The APIs used in this demo:
 Stripe.paymentIntent creation whenever a user clicked on the checkout flow using a Purchase button link -> http://localhost:3000/checkout?item=1

 the backend service will invoke this code: